TusKyZ/llm-huggingface-leaderboard-analysis/README.md

 # Introduction

 Large Language Model, like ChatGPT, Claude, Deepseek, and many others have been popular and an increasing trend since 2022, they will continue to be a part of our everyday's life and it is crucial to know how they work and the keywords associated with them.
 Their core keywords like the parameters, benchmark scores, models fine-tuning, and techniques like Mixture of Experts (MoE), which is used for efficiency and how its important will be explored on as well.

-This project aims to explore the HuggingFace leaderboard dataset, targeting the parameters, the average benchmark scores of MoE models vs non-MoE models, and the CO2 costs of the two model variations. (fix a bit)
+This project aims to explore the HuggingFace leaderboard dataset, targeting the parameters, the average benchmark scores of MoE models vs non-MoE models, and the CO2 costs of the models and visualizing them to find insights.

 # Table of Contents